Front yard of a home with colourful shrubs, bright lawn, and tidy entryway showing curb appeal in every season.

 Lighting, if poorly managed, can also backfire.
 Bulbs that do not match in colour temperature, or worse, fixtures with burnt-out bulbs, suggest neglect.
 The goal is to create a warm, even light that makes the home feel safe and inviting.

 Finally, avoid erasing characteristics in the name of updates.
-Painting historic brick bright white or installing fixtures that clash with the home’s architecture can strip away charm.
+Using bright white paint on historic bricks or adding fixtures that don’t match the house’s design can diminish its charm.
 The best curb appeal enhancements highlight a property’s strengths without trying to turn it into something it is not.

 Bringing It All Together